Hamilton-Davis/Inventory-Intro-to-Software-Dev/README.md

     To generate test data, compile and run dballocation.py from [project root]/Inventory/main.py
         - Note that running this file more than once will create duplicate items in each genrated table

+    Once the program is up and running, the username and password are set to a default.
+(This can be changed as needed once into the program fully.)

+      Username: Admin
+      Password: Password

   Test Cases: